 Booster eligibility expands across Ontario as COVID-19 cases continue to rise

-Ontarians 18 and older will be able to book a COVID-19 vaccine booster through the provincial portal this morning, as long as it has been at least three months since getting the second shot.
+TORONTO - Ontarians 18 and older will be able to book a COVID-19 vaccine booster through the provincial portal Monday morning, as long as it has been at least three months since getting the second shot.

 The province announced Wednesday that it was expanding eligibility in an effort to bolster defences against the Omicron variant of COVID-19.